 for a short video clip, see for example https://www.youtube.com/watch?feature=player_embedded&v=UMFAfQJKlAM#!.

-Posted by Jonas E. Alexis on March 8, 2013, With 1761 Reads Filed under Of Interest.
+Posted by Jonas E. Alexis on March 8, 2013, With 1771 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.